 Associate Professor of Social Work

-Dr. Lens worked as a public interest lawyer for fifteen years, combining her social work and legal skills.
-As a legal aid lawyer she provided legal services to the poor in the areas of public assistance, Social Security disability benefits, SSI, and Medicaid.
-Dr. Lens brought several class action lawsuits on behalf of welfare recipients and homeless families, establishing a right to shelter and expanding entitlements to public assistance.
-As an assistant attorney general under New York State Attorney General Robert Abrams she established the Suffolk County Public Advocacy Unit, which was responsible for prosecuting businesses for civil fraud and protecting the public from economic exploitation.
-Dr. Lens has also served in various administrative positions, including as Director of Investigations and Complaints at the Suffolk County Executive's Office of Consumer Affairs.
+Professor Lens has a law degree and a Masters and Ph.D. in social work.
+Prior to her academic appointments, she worked as a public interest lawyer.
+As a legal aid lawyer, she brought several class action lawsuits on behalf of welfare recipients and homeless families, establishing a right to shelter and expanding entitlements to public assistance.
+As an assistant attorney general under New York State Attorney General Robert Abrams, Professor Lens established the Suffolk County Public Advocacy Unit, where she prosecuted businesses for civil fraud and protected the public from economic exploitation.